gleeblezoid/Diceroller/README.md

-A Python diceroller for many kind of RPG.
+A Python diceroller designed for tabletop roleplayers.